Can LLMs Replace Economic Choice Prediction Labs? The Case of Language-based Persuasion Games: Introduction

-\paragraph{LLMs and human behavior} Recent studies examine the extent to which LLMs can mimic human behavior.
-Previous works demonstrate the abilities of LLMs to solve stumpers \cite{goldstein2023decoding}, take creativity tests \cite{stevenson2022putting}, and simulate human samples from sub-populations in social science research \cite{argyle2023out}.
-Another line of research focused on exploring whether and when LLMs can replace human participants in psychological science \cite{aher2023using,hussain2023tutorial,dillion2023can_p1,demszky2023using,taubenfeld2024systematicbiasesllmsimulations}. \citet{amirizaniani2024llmsexhibithumanlikereasoning} evaluate the Theory of Mind capabilities of LLMs through open-ended responses.
+\paragraph{LLMs and human behavior} Recent studies explore the ability of LLMs to replicate human behavior \cite{cui2025large}.
+Their integration into scientific workflows has sparked diverse perspectives and debates, as discussed in \citet{doi:10.1073/pnas.2401227121}.
+Previous works demonstrate the abilities of LLMs to solve stumpers \shortcite{goldstein2023decoding}, take creativity tests \shortcite{stevenson2022putting}, and simulate human samples from sub-populations in social science research \shortcite{argyle2023out}.
+Another line of research focused on exploring whether and when LLMs can replace human participants in psychological science \shortcite{aher2023using,hussain2023tutorial,dillion2023can_p1,demszky2023using,taubenfeld2024systematicbiasesllmsimulations}. \citet{amirizaniani2024llmsexhibithumanlikereasoning} evaluate the Theory of Mind capabilities of LLMs through open-ended responses.
 Closer to our work, \citet{horton2023large_p2} evaluated LLMs in experiments motivated by classical behavioral economics experiments of \citet{kahneman1986fairness}, \citet{samuelson1988status}, and \citet{charness2002understanding}. \citet{sreedhar2024simulatinghumanstrategicbehavior} used LLMs to simulate human strategic behavior in the classical ultimatum game.
+Interestingly, \citet{macmillan2024ir} show that although LLMs, like humans, deviate from fully rational behavior, the nature of their deviations differs from human patterns, highlighting the need for caution when using LLMs to simulate human behavior.
 These growing lines of research inspired us to ask whether the ability of LLMs to behave like humans implies they can function as training data generators for human choice prediction.
 Importantly, we demonstrate this novel approach in a well-motivated economic setup, where, in contrast to previous work, natural language plays a crucial role in the interaction.